top of page

 Repair A Home Program

-Habitat for Humanity St Lucie & Okeechobee provides an opportunity for low-income/fixed-income community homeowners who need critical repairs to secure an affordable loan that will fit into their budget to create a safe and secure home once again.
+Habitat for Humanity St Lucie & Okeechobee provides an opportunity for low-income/fixed-income community homeowners who need critical repairs.

 Our programs prove successful because of the dedication of our staff, volunteers, homeowners, sponsors, and community organizations.

 Homeowners partner with Habitat for Humanity St Lucie & Okeechobee based on income, need, and willingness to help.
-An affordable loan is made to the homeowner to cover the cost of the labor and materials.
-Habitat volunteers may complete work under the supervision of our skilled construction staff, and payments are recycled to help serve others in need.
+Habitat volunteers may complete work under the supervision of our skilled construction staff.

 Repairs